Version select#

 Caution

 URL checks use the HEAD method and are subject to CORS restrictions.
-Same-origin requests work fine (the script and docs are on the same domain).
-In most cases, you will not experience any issues because the script and documentation are on the same site (same-origin).
+Same-origin requests (script and docs on the same domain) work fine.
+Most setups won’t experience issues since the documentation is self-hosted.

 version-select.js:21 Uncaught Error: Current version '3.0' not found in current page URL

-This error means the URL doesn’t contain the version.
-The script can’t extract and replace the version part.
+It means the current page URL doesn’t include the version.
+The script can’t extract the version to replace it when switching.